ibrahim-abuznaid/Flow_Assistant/REAL_TIME_STATUS_FEATURE.md

 - **Smooth transitions** between different status messages
 - **Color-coded styling** matching the app's theme
 - **Responsive design** that works on all devices
+- **Stop button** integrated into the status bar for easy cancellation

 ### Status Messages